 - Online: You can visit almost every television show or newspaper online where you can view the weather forecast.

-- Weather Alerts on Your Phone or Other Mobile Device- Sites like Weather Bug or The Weather Channel offer alerts that go straight to your desktop, email or other mobile device.
+- Weather Alerts on Your Phone or Other Mobile Device- Sites like Weather Bug or The Weather Channel offer alerts that go straight to your desktop, email or another mobile device.

 - Apps for Your Phone or Other Mobile Device- There are also numerous apps available for your mobile devices which provide you with up to the minute weather forecasts and severe weather alerts.
 There are numerous options to choose from, including apps from The Weather Channel and the NOAA.

 Inspect and Winterize Your Property